rodrigowue/LEX/README.md

 ## About

 This tool is ment to extract arcs from Pull-Down (PDN) and Pull-up Networks (PUN) while analysing a node-graph representation.
+This tool is part of a standard-cell characterization suite (FUTURE WORK).

 To run: